 All of these activities and responsibilities lend themselves to the development of daily living skills that residents will take with them as they graduate the program and begin independent living.

 Children’s visits and Family Supports

 Wellspring’s women’s house is decorated to be homey, welcoming and inviting.
 Mother’s are encouraged to take responsibility for their children and to visit often.
 We have some toys; some baby equipment and a roll away bed for such visits.
 Spouses and other family members are also encouraged to visit as long as they are clean and sober; do not present issues around safety and are willing to comply with the program rules and regulations.

 Staff at the women’s halfway house are familiar with area resources such as, Spruce Run for domestic violence survivors; The Women’s Project to support services such as transportation and one on one community support; First Step Pregnancy Resource Center for parenting classes; The Learning Center to acquire a GED; The Career Center for employment services etc.

 Recovery is much more than maintaining sobriety.
 Recovery involves setting goals that will foster independence, family supports, self confidence and a new life style that will lead to success in many areas of life while maintaining a sober lifestyle.

 Office Hours are Monday – Friday 8am-4pm

-For Intake information you may contact Beth at ext.
+For Intake information you may contact the office manager at ext.
 201